 FILM 219 - Methods of Film Analysis (4)

 Major concepts and methodologies in film studies are introduced.
 Emphasis is on critical readings and writings of film.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: FILM 116 or consent of program director.